husterzlc/cve_spider/Readme.txt

 It's a multiprocessing program.
-This program depends on CVE_list.txt,xlml,bs.
+This program depends on CVE_list_all.txt,xlml,bs.
 Run the CVE_ex.py ,you can start it.
 This program craws the website which url is http://cve.scap.org.cn/.It aims to get the CVE leaks.
 Its result is saved into the format 'json',and it divides into 20 files which is identified by years.